| | | | | |

 Spaghetti with Meat Sauce

 I wanted to make something simple for dinner that could simmer on the stove while I was out of the house doing errands.
-I grabbed some turkey Italian sausages and mushrooms from the refrigerator and decided to make a simple meat sauce for spaghetti.
-This sauce is extremely easy to make and your house will smell amazing while it simmers on the stove.
-This sauce was a big hit with my entire family and tasted fantastic with the homemade breadsticks my kids and I made.
-I threw the leftover sauce in a freezer zip lock bag and put it in the freezer for later use – it freezes really well.
+I grabbed some turkey Italian sausages and mushrooms from the refrigerator and made this easy spaghetti with meat sauce recipe.
+This tasty Italian sausage meat sauce was a big hit with my entire family and tasted wonderful with homemade breadsticks my kids and I made and a big tossed salad.
+I threw the leftover sauce in a freezer zip-lock bag and put it in the freezer for later use.

 Ingredients: